 I read this book over 3-4 months.
 When I started reading the book I was very skeptical of the ashrams that are run only for the foreigners in India.
 I thought it was a perfect way to make a fool of them especially in an era before the internet.
 I could figure out a loop in every miracle mentioned – for how difficult it is in an Indian village to know about what is happening in another person’s house.
 If that person happens to be a Firang in the 1960s or & 1970s, the whole village would anyway know everything they do – even things they do behind doors.
 How difficult it is for them to tell it to Baba, who would then act as if he saw it from the 3rd eye.

-Each of the stories in the book was the story of a seeker, a seeker who gave up everything to seek.
+Each of the stories in the book Love Everyone was the story of a seeker, a seeker who gave up everything to seek.
 Each of them left an impact on me.
 I was stunned at their devotion, at their bravery, and at their courage.
 Even if I could see the not so beautiful truth, I would never have the heart to tell them.
 They are so happy in their devotion.

 I learned the power of books, for it was One Book that was responsible for sending all these hippies Indiawards.
 It was once disciple who worked as the marketing guy for the Baba.
 It was the perfect identification of his audience.
-I have personality never met anyone who followed Neem Karoli Baba, all I know about him is from this book.
-To me, he comes across as a free willed man who excelled at human psychology.
+I have personally never met anyone who followed Neem Karoli Baba, all I know about him is from this book.
+To me, he comes across as a free-willed man who excelled at human psychology.

-I would always remember this book by Parvati Markus for changing my perspective 180 degrees between the first page and last page.
+I would always remember this book Love Everyone by Parvati Markus for changing my perspective 180 degrees between the first page and last page.

 Take your call.